Federalist No. 9: Summary

-Publius argues that the American states must unite to avoid the failures of the Ancient Greek and Roman republics.
+Publius (Hamilton) argues that the American states must unite to avoid the failures of the Ancient Greek and Roman republics.
 He criticizes those who think that republics are not feasible, contending that new developments in political science allow for a successful republic and that state unions throughout history have been shown to benefit their members.
 He cites separation of powers, checks and balances, judicial service during good behavior, and representative democracy.

 The author acknowledges the anti-constitution argument, from Montesquieu, that only small republics can resist tyranny.
 He counters that Montesquieu's vision of a small republic is not applicable to the American states, as splitting them into smaller commonwealths would cause them to war with one another or necessitate that they are governed under monarchy.
 Publius quotes another argument of Montesquieu to demonstrate the philosopher's support for a confederate republic to accommodate a larger state.
 The author emphasizes that such a government would be several states coexisting instead of a single entity.
 He concludes by quoting Montesquieu's description of Lycia as a successful confederate republic.